sikaeducation/curriculum/courses/102/standards/explain-flow-of-execution-in-programs/topics/programming-iteration/exercises/README.md

 ## Questions

 * What is iteration?
-* What is the first thing given to a `for...in` loop in JavaScript?
+* What is the first thing given to a `for...of` loop in JavaScript?
-* What is the second thing given to a `for...in` loop in JavaScript?
+* What is the second thing given to a `for...of` loop in JavaScript?

 ## Activities